 Stavanger, the south-western gateway to the Norwegian fjords, boasts a very picturesque Old Town.

-The small wooden houses along narrow streets right by the inner port area were in the 1950’s threatened by urban renewal – the nice word for demolition.
+The small wooden houses along narrow streets right by the inner port area were in the 1950’s threatened by urban renewal.
+This is the nice word for demolition.
 That process was stopped and we can now fully appreciate the effort of the previous driving forces.
-“Gamle Stavanger” now has the largest surviving wooden house settlement in northern Europe.
+“Gamle Stavanger” (Stavanger Old Town) now has the largest surviving wooden house settlement in northern Europe.

-It must be added that the fight for preservation is an ongoing battle.
+We must add that the fight for preservation is an ongoing battle.
 For many years at least the municipally owned houses remained badly damaged or even developed into a state of deterioration.
 A policy of selling them out to dedicated private owners seems to have succeeded.
 Still we find parts of the area in a comparatively poor condition.

-Most of it is, however, is well kept.
+Most of it is, however, is kept well.
 Almost year round it is embellished with a floral splendour out of this world.
 Here, they wish both themselves, neighbours and visitors all well.

 Old Stavanger has experiences to offer, during the summer there is also a bite to catch.
 The latter is perhaps not as dramatic as we are just at the edge of the compact and culinary vibrant city centre of Stavanger.
 We find artisans, such as pottery workshops, and not least the Norwegian Canning Museum about midway in Øvre Strandgate – the main street.